ansible-lockdown/RHEL7-STIG/doc/source/controls-contrib.rst

 .. _Openstack Ansible Hardening: https://github.com/openstack/ansible-hardening

+**BELOW IS NOT YET IMPLEMENTED IN THIS ROLE**

+*The below configurations and variables are not yet implemented.
+This page and message are being kept until it is implemented.*

 The *contrib* hardening configurations are disabled by default, but they can be enabled by setting the following Ansible variable: